TomHOldershaw/Project-2-Group-1/README.md

 More details are given below.
 Data was cleaned and merged to produce a single table consisting of the following columns:
 1. Country name
 2. Population
-3. GDP total
-4. GDP per capita
+3. GDP per capita
-5. Number of vaccinations
+4. Number of vaccinations
-6. % of population vaccinated (1 dose)
+5. % of population vaccinated (1 dose)
-7. % of population vaccinated (2 doses)
+6. % of population vaccinated (2 doses)
-8. Region
+7. Region

 ### Data storage
 The final database was stored in a SQL database, using PostgreSQL